zdorow/TheScopeReport/README.md

 Any suggestions or ideas for functionality are welcomed!

 Since the output is CSV we can open the file produced in a text editor or in Excel (recommended).
 It does size the columns when imported into Excel.
-If you do not want to manually adjust the columns size then one option is to use the method shown on this site: (https://www.hesa.ac.uk/support/user-guides/import-csv)
+If you do not want to manually adjust the columns size then one option is to use the method shown on this site: [Link to import .csv guide](https://www.hesa.ac.uk/support/user-guides/import-csv)

 ________________________________________________________________________________________________________